gserranonajera/pyesia/README.md

 # pyesia
-pyesia: A toolbox for prosodic analysis of poetry in spanish
+Pyesia: A toolbox for prosodic analysis of poetry in Spanish